-“I made myself a promise to express nature with simple forms, in a poetic way, and with a rhythmic flow.”
+“I promised myself to express nature with simple forms, in a poetic way, and with a rhythmic flow.”

 I am born just south of Paris.
 I have always been fascinated by inventions.
 As a child, I was captivated by electricity and the telephone, and, after building a six-meter boat, thought about becoming a naval architect.
 When I discovered contemporary art, however, I traded sails and sculls for sculpture.

 Under my mentor, Belgian sculptor Pol Bury, I begun by focusing on creating movement in his pieces, later adding an element of water.
 The two features have since become constants in my work, along with atmospheric pressure, heat, expansion, and evaporation.
 Together, they breathe life into my sculptures, which prove that there is indeed beauty in science.